dedekinds/The-Color-Transfer-of-Animes-Characters-Images/README.md

 1. http://pokefusion.japeal.com/
 2. https://wiki.52poke.com

-We also provide the whole [Pokémon Fusion Dataset](https://pan.baidu.com/s/16MHDxSUzexAKax46zhb0GQ).
-The`GEN` in the
+We also provide the GEN1 to GEN4 [Pokémon Fusion Dataset](https://pan.baidu.com/s/16MHDxSUzexAKax46zhb0GQ).
+The`GEN` here is the abbreviation of generation of Pokémon.
+Actually GEN5 is already existed in http://pokefusion.japeal.com/ but we did not crawl down the Pokémon of this generation.

 ## Install ImageMagick
 First you need to install the ImageMagick, you can type